-- 2014 Site Coordinator Resource Guide - This guide is meant to be a primary resource to you as you plan, promote and implement your College Knowledge Month activities.
+- Site Coordinator Resource Guide - Updated in 2014, this guide is meant to be a primary resource to you as you plan, promote and implement your College Knowledge Month activities.

 - Training Sessions, Presentations and Webinar Access CKM training for new and returning site coordinators.
 There are several options to choose from, including face-to-face sessions and online/remote opportunities.